 What Dan has overlooked is that there are real ways to get a date and find a potential relationship even in these dark and uncertain times.
 There are dating sites, meetups for people with common interests, friends who can set you up on a date, and even that mutually initiated conversation with a stranger that sometimes…just clicks.
 But that’s for us regular folk.

-For those who follow Dan’s advice, there always this.
+For those who meet men who follow Dan’s advice, there’s always this.

 The waiting room was cheerful and noisy with chatter.
 An elderly man watched one of the two doors in the room expectantly, while a teenager sat in the corner twirling her hair with her fingers, looking bored.
 A child played with a small dog, and a young woman with dark curls and large brown eyes surveyed the room curiously.

 The walls were white, and curtains fluttered at viewless windows where the light filtered through.
 She knew she had heard things about what this would be like, but she couldn’t remember.
 She didn’t even remember her own name, though she knew she had one, but none of that seemed to matter now.